edenspiekermann/espi-devblog/_posts/2016-09-09-rails-multitenant-site.md

   timezone: 'Europe/London'
 ```

-We wrap the site settings with a simple ruby class set it using an application controller concern.
+We wrap the site settings with a simple `Site.rb` ruby class loaded it using an application controller concern.

 ```ruby
 # app/controllers/concerns/multisite.rb